 Focusing on telemedicine, monitoring devices, pacemakers, implantable cardioverter-defibrillators (ICDs), cardiac resynchronization therapy (CRT) devices, and left ventricular assist devices (LVADs), he explained that modern communication technologies for the monitoring and management of patients improve outcomes and reduce costs.
 The devices allow for monitoring and assessment of a patient’s condition by both unidirectional data transmission from the patient to the healthcare provider and bidirectional communication features.
-The latter are designed to facilitate active intervention or electronical manipulation of the device with the aim of improving the clinical condition of the patient is not yet being applied.
-However, due to unresolved security issues, this also opens potential gateways for unauthorised access.
-Dr Ben Gal cautioned: “While healthcare providers are aware of the clinical benefits and downsides of medical devices, they are frequently uninformed of the security risks and unfamiliar with the methods for evaluating those risks.”
+The latter are designed to facilitate active intervention or electronical manipulation of the device with the aim of improving the clinical condition of the patient.
+However, bidirectional communication is not yet being applied due to unresolved security issues, since the feature would also open potential gateways for unauthorised access.
+Dr Ben Gal cautioned: 'While healthcare providers are aware of the clinical benefits and downsides of medical devices, they are frequently uninformed of the security risks and unfamiliar with the methods for evaluating those risks.'
 As a result, many patients remain uninformed because they rely on information supplied by the medical team.

 Ransomware attacks are a highly profitable and flourishing business in the 21st century.
 They can have a drastic impact on hospitals, clinical laboratories, and patients.
 The Sophos Group, a British security hard/software company, has reported survey responses from 328 healthcare IT managers in 30 countries.